 Currently, I’m a huge fan of Reaper.
 For $60, it’s a fantastic, flexible choice.

 Before you can start recording there are some basic steps you must take to get your gear and hardware ready.

-Position your mic on the stand approximately where you want it for recording and plug it into an XLR cable.
-Then plug the XLR cable into your interface and plug the interface into your computer.
+Plug an XLR cable into your mic.
+Then plug the XLR cable into your interface and plug the interface’s USB or firewire into your computer.

 Creating A Track In The DAW

 Before you record audio you need a track to put it on.

 Add a new track to your DAW, arm it for recording, and select the correct input.
 You should see movement on the track meters corresponding with any sound you make.

 You want to send a generous amount of volume into your DAW without it clipping.
 When the signal “clips” it’s too loud for the A/D converter to process.
 This results in ugly digital distortion that you should try to avoid.

 Adjust the gain knob on the interface until the meters in your DAW show a rough average of -18db with the loudest peaks hitting -12db while you play.

 If you’re unsure, it’s always better to keep the gain on the low side.
 With digital recording you can turn any quiet signal up without introducing any noise.
 But once it clips, that distortion is baked into your recording.